microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/invitation-post.md

 ---
 title: "Create invitation"
-description: "Use this API to create a new invitation.
-Invitation adds an external user to the organization." ms.localizationpriority: medium
+description: "Create a new invitation.
+The invitation adds an external user to the organization." ms.localizationpriority: medium
 author: "ppolkadots"
 ms.prod: "identity-and-sign-in"